Bounds for the periods of eigenfunctions on arithmetic hyperbolic 3-manifolds over surfaces: Introduction

 \subsection{Acknowledgements}

 The author would like to thank his advisor Simon Marshall for suggesting this problem and providing helpful advice about this paper.
+He would like to thank Peter Humphries, Emmett Wyman, and Cheng Zhang for helpful comments.
+He would also like to thank the referee for a careful reading and many helpful comments.
 The author was supported by NSF grants DMS-1902173 and DMS-1954479.